notepad-plus-plus/npp-usermanual/content/docs/macros.md

 file: there is no built-in interface in Notepad++.
 For more information on the details of how the macros are stored, and the syntax involved, see the [**Configuration Files Details**: **<Macros>** section](../config-files/#macros).

+Some information on the limitations of Macros and possible workarounds can be found in the community page [FAQ: Automating Notepad++](https://community.notepad-plus-plus.org/topic/25400/faq-automating-notepad).